SovereignCloudStack/standards/Standards/scs-0003-v1-sovereign-cloud-standards-yaml.md

 The [Sovereign Cloud Stack (SCS)](https://scs.community) provides standards for a range of cloud infrastructure types.
 It strives for interoperable and sovereign cloud offerings which can be deployed and used by a wide range of organizations and individuals.

-With a growing number of documents and certification levels for Sovereign Cloud Stack, it is becoming increasingly difficult to keep track of all stable, obsoleted as well as all upcoming standards.
-This decision record describes how we use technically describe certification levels and the mandatory standards therein.
+SCS plans to offer six types of certificates, which are sorted into two dimensions:

+1. _certification level_, of which there are three:
+   - SCS-compatible
+   - SCS-open
+   - SCS-sovereign
+2. _cloud layer_, of which there are two:
+   - infastructure as a service (IaaS)
+   - Kubernetes as a service (KaaS)

+So, for instance, a certificate can be of type _SCS-compatible IaaS_ or _SCS-sovereign KaaS_.

+Each type of certificate amounts to a set of standards that have to be fulfilled by the cloud service in question in order for a certificate to be issued.
+In addition, a certificate of a certain type may only be issued if some other certificate is already held.
+Case in point: the certification levels are meant to be seen as a progression, where the upper levels build on the lower ones, and the certificate for "SCS-open IaaS" will only be issued if a certificate for "SCS-compatible IaaS" is already held.
+We say that the latter certificate is a _prerequisite_ of the former.

+Naturally, as the state of the art progresses, so do our certificates.
+We keep track of the changes by means of versioning.
+That is to say that each certificate type can come in several versions, each one of them having its distinct timespan when it is in effect.
+For instance, we might have

+- SCS-compatible IaaS v1, effective 2021-01-01 through 2023-10-31
+- SCS-compatible IaaS v2, effective 2023-03-23 through 2023-11-30

+and so on (but usually, we aim to keep at most two versions in effect, with an overlap of 4 to 6 weeks).

+This decision record describes two main points:

+1. How we denote our certificate types by means of a YAML file.
+2. Our process for constructing and progressing the certificate types.

 ## Motivation

-This decision record has three main objectives:
+This decision record establishes a mechanism (by means of the YAML file) with the following three main objectives:

-- to provide an overview of the mandatory standards for the different SCS certification levels
+- to provide an overview of the mandatory standards for the different SCS certificate types
-- to make the lifecycle of certification levels traceable
+- to make the lifecycle of certificate types traceable
 - to provide a machine-readable document for further processing (e.g. for a compliance tool suite or continuous integration).

-## Overview of mandatory SCS standards
+### Overview of mandatory SCS standards

 Digging through a repository of draft, stable, replaced and rejected standards becomes increasingly challenging with a growing number documents and decision records.
-A central document that lists all mandatory standards to acquire a certain certification level can resolve this issue.
+A central document that lists all mandatory standards to acquire a certificate of a certain type can resolve this issue.
 It provides clarity for providers as well as users and helps to understand the value proposition of SCS.

-### Lifecycle of certification levels
+### Lifecycle of certificate types

 Standards and therefore certifications will evolve over time.
-To provide transparency and traceability for the lifecycle of SCS certification levels, the whole history of our certifications should be recorded.
-Pre-notification of changes to our certification levels allows users to adapt their environments or deployment automation to the new standards in advance.
+To provide transparency and traceability for the lifecycle of SCS certificate types, the whole history of our certifications should be recorded.
+Pre-notification of changes to our certificate types allows users to adapt their environments or deployment automation to the new standards in advance.

 ### Machine-readability for further processing

-By providing a machine-readable document, we can generate web-friendly overviews of our certification levels as well as create a tool suite that checks environments against all described standards.
+By providing a machine-readable document, we can generate web-friendly overviews of our certificate types as well as create a tool suite that checks environments against all described standards.

 ## SCS Certification YAML